ansible-collections/ibm_zos_ims/docs/source/modules/ims_psb_gen.rst

     If 'member_list' is empty and location is set to 'DATA_SET' or not specified, then src is expected to be a sequential data set.

+    Elements are of the list are str or dict with single key-value

     | **required**: False
     | **type**: list